kory33/MinecartChestFilter/README.md

 By default, this command is only available to the OP groups.
 Permissions to `filteredstorageminecart.*` may be granted if needed.

 ##TODOs
-Filter types(Brewing, Fuels, not-filters etc.)
+Filter types(Brewing, Fuels, NOT-filters etc.)
 Log-in-time update notification
 In-game help command/detailed explanations